 A Place for All People is an exhibit that celebrates the historic opening of the National Museum of African American History and Culture in Washington, D.C.
 Together with The Smithsonian Institution Traveling Exhibition Service (SITES), the National Museum of African American History and Culture is delighted to provide this opportunity to enjoy this survey of the African American community’s deep and lasting contributions to the American story.

-Visit Hughes Main Library in downtown Greenville from February 1-28 to tour the twenty piece gallery.
+Visit Hughes Main Library in downtown Greenville through February 28 to tour the twenty piece gallery.

 This exhibit has been made possible by the Springle Family and the Greenville Alumni Chapter of Kappa Alpha Psi Fraternity, Inc.